Information-Theoretic Foundations for Machine Learning: Learning from iid Data

 where in $(a)$, $W$ denotes the Lambert $W$ function and $(b)$ follows from the fact that for all $x \geq e$, $W(x) \leq \ln(2x)$. \end{proof}

-Notably, this bound is consistent with classical results in statistics which dictate that the estimation error grows linearly in the problem dimension $d$ and decays linearly in the number of samples observed $T$.
+Notably, this bound is consistent with classical results in statistics which dictate that mean squared error grows linearly in the problem dimension $d$ and decays linearly in the number of samples observed $T$.
 In the following section, we will observe that qualitatively similar results also hold for logistic regression.